-This study used data from the Chicago Public Schools, a large public school district that contains schools with varying academic composition-extremely high-achieving selective schools that get ranked among the top high schools in the country, heterogeneous schools, and schools with very low average test scores.
-We included for analysis all students who graduated from neighborhood, magnet, selective, and vocational high schools between the years of 2006 and 2009; enrolled in a 4-year college immediately following graduation; and had complete data (n = 17,753).
+This study uses data from the Chicago Public Schools (CPS), a large, public school district that contains schools with varying academic composition-extremely high-achieving selective schools that get ranked among the top high schools in the country, heterogeneous schools, and schools with very low average test scores.
+We include for analysis all students who graduated from neighborhood, magnet, selective, and vocational high schools between the years of 2006 and 2009, who enrolled in a four-year college immediately following graduation, and who had complete data (n=17,753).
 Table 1 provides summary statistics of the analytic group and variables used in the models.
-For the analysis of enrollment in a 4-year college, we included all high school graduates from these cohorts (n = 55,084).
+For the analysis of enrollment in a four-year college, we include all high school graduates from these cohorts (n=55, 084).

-For most of our analyses, we only included students who enrolled in a 4-year college so as not to confound enrollment in college with ability to succeed in college once enrolled.
-Because college admissions use HSGPAs and ACT scores to determine who is accepted, those measures will be related to college graduation simply because they provide access to more resourced schools regardless of whether they indicate readiness to succeed once enrolled.
-By comparing only students who enrolled in college and controlling for institutional characteristics (described in the following), we focused on the extent to which the HSGPAs and ACT scores were indicators of students' likelihood of succeeding once in college, not the degree to which they were signals to admissions officers.
-However, because the results have implications for the degree to which high school educators focus on GPAs or test scores to prepare students for college, we also replicated the analysis with college enrollment as the outcome.
+For most of our analyses, we only include students who enrolled in a four-year college, so as not to confound enrollment in college with ability to succeed in college once enrolled.

+Because college admissions use HSGPAs and ACT scores to determine who is accepted, those measures will be related to college graduation simply because they provide access to more resourced schools, regardless of whether they indicate readiness to succeed once enrolled.
+By comparing only students who enrolled in college, and controlling for institutional characteristics (described below), we focus on the extent to which the HSGPAs and ACT scores are indicators of students' likelihood of succeeding once in college, not the degree to which they are signals to admissions officers.
+However, because the results have implications for the degree to which high school educators focus on GPAs or test scores to prepare students for college, we also replicate the analysis with college enrollment as the outcome.